EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 Release of data to the public for statistical purpose:
 - **statistical DBMS**:
 	- the DBMS responds only to **statistical queries** (the aggregate ones);
-	- need **run time checking** to control information (indirectly) released.
-Consider a dataset composed by $1000$ respondents, $999$ males and $1$ female, as an example.
-If the user makes a query which returns a value aggregated from all the **respondents** (the people replying with answers to a survey, the ones the data refers to) and, then, a query which returns a value aggregated from all the males, the DBMS must block the second query because it will expose the female respondent.<br />
+	- consider a dataset composed by $1000$ respondents, $999$ males and $1$ female, as an example.
+If the user makes a query which would return a value aggregated from all the **respondents** (the people replying with answers to a survey, the ones the data refers to) and, then, a query which would return a value aggregated from all the males, the DBMS must block the second query because it would expose the female respondent.<br />
 	  Consider the same dataset and two different and colluded users as an example.
-The first one will be able to make the first query and the second one will be able to make the second one.
-Therefore, togheter they are able to expose the female respondent (**collusion**).
+The first one si able to make the first query and the second one is able to make the second one.
+Therefore, together they are able to expose the female respondent (**collusion**). therefore, the statistical DBMS need **run time checking** to control information (directly and indirectly) released.
 - **statistical data**:
 	- publish statistics generated a priori and the user can only access these statistics;
 	- control on indirect release performed before publication.